Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Units & buildings with `DecloakToFire=false` weapons now cloak while targeting & reloading.
 - Units with `Sensors=true` will no longer reveal ally buildings.
 - Air units are now reliably included by target scan with large range and Warhead detonation by large `CellSpread`.
+- OverlayTypes now read and use `ZAdjust` if specified in their `artmd.ini` entry.

 ## Fixes / interactions with other extensions